acutchin-bitpusher/argotest/README.md

+# argotest

-# Simple Kubernetes YAML-configured service/deployment/ingress for testing ArgoCD
+* Simple Kubernetes YAML-configured service/deployment/ingress for testing ArgoCD

 * Apply to your cluster with: